khosseini1130/lecture-julia.myst/README.md

 3. Right Click on the key binding with `juliamarkdown` on it, and choose `Change When Expression`, and change `juliamarkdown` to just `markdown`.

 ## Executing Code in Markdown Files
-If you installed the REPL Integration above, then in a `.md` file,
+If you installed the REPL Integration above, then in a `.md` file:

 1. Start a Julia REPL with `> Julia: Start REPL`.
 2. Activate the project file in the REPL with `] activate lectures`.